TypeScript

 console.log(restored.sortBy)

-}Router requests
+}Router Requests

 Router methods accept a generic for typing request data, providing type checking for the data being sent.